-Today the neighborhood around Bragg Reservation is a rather posh place, with beautiful houses, and one of the most impressive mansions I’ve ever seen.
+Today the neighborhood around Bragg Reservation is a rather posh place, with beautiful houses, and one of the most impressive Victorian mansions I’ve ever seen.
 It’s for sale if you fancy it.

 While wandering around, I met a woman walking her chihuahua and stopped to chat.
-She recommended several destinations, including the South Side, scene of Chattanooga’s up-and-coming hip scene.
+She recommended several destinations, including the South Side, scene of Chattanooga’s up-and-coming hipster scene.
 So we descended the hill to have a look.

 The area is graced by a large number of handsome, 19th century brick buildings, many of which are either renovated or undergoing renovation.
 The city has obviously worked to upgrade the area as there is extensive public art including murals and sculptures.
 We had a field day wandering around taking photos.